 Spending a month in Greece was like living in a cloud of blue and white.

-The food is amazing; every day we filled up of fresh fish, Greek salads, creamy yogurt and delicious slouvaki.
+The food is amazing; every day we filled up with fresh fish, Greek salads, creamy yoghurt and delicious slouvaki.
 I made friends for life with a couple of amazing locals who take great pride in their hospitality; and the hundreds of islands in the country could keep me island hopping there forever, which is about how long I wanted to stay there.

 When I was 14, I came out of our local grocery store with my mum to find a sweet silver haired lady sitting out the front selling raffle tickets.
 We stopped to have a look at what she was supporting, and got chatting.
 Her name was Nina, and she was from an intercultural (or student exchange) program called AFS.

 Little did I know it at the time, but Nina was the lady that was about to change my life, in the most unimaginable and wonderful way.

 I found a new place!

 The final straw was the broken washing machine… When I found out they couldn’t fix it for another couple of months I gave in my notice and started looking for a new place ASAP.

 Not with anyone in particular… just quite literally IN love.
 Surrounded by love -loving this city, loving meeting new and amazing people, loving where I am at.